stokito/sshpiper/plugin/yaml/README.md

 The yaml plugin for sshpiperd is a simple plugin that allows you to use single yaml file to configure your sshpiperd.

-some basic idea of yaml config file:
+Some basic idea of yaml config file:

  * first matched `pipe` will be used.
  * any `from` in `pipe` fits `downstream` authentication will be considered as the `pipe` matched.